BuildArena: A Physics-Aligned Interactive Benchmark of LLMs for Engineering Construction: Impact Statement

 \subsubsection{Limited performance of current LLMs}

 From a complementary perspective, leveraging our \proj framework, current LLMs demonstrate elementary construction capabilities, as shown in Table \ref{tab:tasks_multi_performance}.
 These capabilities are reflected in three aspects as follows.
-(1) in \transport tasks, as difficulty increases from Lv.2 to Lv.3—corresponding to an increase in payload size—all models adapt by scaling up the number of components to meet size constraints, thereby maintaining moving stability during simulation.
+(1) In the \transport tasks, as difficulty increases from Lv.2 to Lv.3, all models adapt by scaling up the number of components to meet the increased payload size, thereby maintaining moving stability during simulation.
 Such patterns indicate that current LLMs effectively address challenges related to magnitude and ambiguity.
-(2) Second, when explicit constraints are relaxed, LLMs attempt unconventional solutions: they propose propulsion-powered carriers for \transport tasks and wheel-integrated bridge structures for \support tasks.
+(2) When explicit constraints are relaxed, LLMs attempt unconventional solutions: they propose propulsion-powered vehicles for \transport tasks and wheel-integrated bridge structures for \support tasks.
 In the latter case, LLMs explicitly state the need to utilize the automatic braking function of wheels to stabilize the bridge (see Figure \ref{fig:result_construction_procedures}, \support Lv.1 by DeepSeek-3.1).
 These behaviors highlight the potential of LLMs for creative exploration.
-(3) Remarkably, structures mirroring real-world engineering practices are constructed by LLMs, such as steel trusses in bridges and differential steering in vehicles (see Figure \ref{fig:result_construction_procedures}, \support Lv.2 by Grok-4).
-This suggests that structural concepts learned from text are not purely symbolic but carry implicit spatial information, enabling LLMs to instantiate them as feasible 3D structures.
-Notably, LLMs construct structures that align with real-world engineering practices, such as widely used steel trusses in bridges and differential steering systems in vehicles.
+(3) Notably, LLMs construct structures that align with real-world engineering practices, such as widely used steel trusses in bridges and differential steering systems in vehicles (see Figure \ref{fig:result_construction_procedures}, \support Lv.2 by Grok-4).
 This observation suggests that structural concepts learned from text are not purely symbolic but carry implicit spatial information, enabling LLMs to instantiate them as feasible 3D structures.

+Beyond the construction process, we observe that the resulting structures in Figure~\ref{fig:more_cons_results} exhibit patterns consistent with established engineering design paradigms, despite the absence of explicit construction examples in the prompts.
+For instance, in the \support tasks, several models independently produce truss-like reinforcement configurations resembling steel girder bridges; in the \transport tasks, models adopt multi-wheeled chassis layouts with load-bearing platforms.
+These outcomes suggest that LLMs may carry implicit engineering knowledge acquired during pre-training, which can be activated and grounded into physically plausible 3D assemblies through our benchmark.
+This finding indicates that \proj has the potential to serve as a systematic testbed for probing and characterizing such latent engineering reasoning capabilities in LLMs.